Your personal data – what is it?

-If you send us a private or direct message via social media the message will either be immediately deleted if sensitive or held for a maximum of a month.
+If you send us a private or direct message via social media the message will either be immediately deleted, if sensitive, or held for a maximum of one month.
 It will not be shared with any other organisations.

 People who email us

 We use standard measures Transport Layer Security (TLS) to encrypt and protect email traffic.
 If your email service does not support TLS, you should be aware that any emails we send or receive may not be protected in transit.